Please enter your email in order to download this publication.

 Using Fit To Predict Success

 If organizations change more quickly than people, we need to better predict those changes to ensure we match the right leader with the right situation.
 We use the simple, powerful Executive Fit Matrix (Figure 1) which juxtaposes the strategy and change dimensions to do that.

 You Can Assess The Fit Of Leaders In Your Company Through This Simple Exercise:

 1. Assess your current strategy: Determine where your organization is today on the two dimensions.
 Are you trying to win through efficiency?
 Through innovation?
 Is there tremendous change occurring or just the typical ups and downs that mark corporate life?
 Make an “X” on the worksheet chart to show where your organization is today.

 - Fit matters more for senior leaders: It’s essential that the CEO and his or her team fit tightly with the strategy.
-It’s helpful if the level below that fits but after that level other factors are more important to individual success.
+It’s helpful if the level below fits but after that level, other factors are more important to individual success.

 - Compensating with others isn’t a strategy: “Our CEO isn’t a perfect fit so we surround him with people who are.”
 That statement should generate an immediate short sale of the company’s stock.
 It suggests that the top leader at the firm isn’t the best person to lead your organization’s strategy.
 A better strategy is to find a CEO who fits.

 - A balanced team isn’t necessarily an advantage: There’s organization folklore that says a more diverse team will deliver a superior result.
 So you might think that there’s some benefit to having your executives spread across the grid.
 In reality, a more aligned team will make faster decisions and execute those decisions more effectively.
 A team with more diverse opinions will produce less risky decisions.